GoogleChrome/web.dev/src/site/content/en/secure/same-site-same-origin/index.md

 {% Aside 'important' %}

-The definition of "site" has evolved and it now includes the scheme.
+The definition of "site" has evolved and [the spec says it now includes the scheme](https://github.com/whatwg/url/issues/448) since late 2019.
 This effectively changes the definition of "same-site" and "cross-site" as well.
 What has been called "[schemeful same-site](/schemeful-samesite/)" is now "same-site" and a new concept of "schemeless same-site" emerged.
 Read on to learn more.